Menu

 WIFLE SCHOLARSHIPS

-help students seeking a career in law enforcement with college tuition.
+Help students seeking a career in law enforcement with college tuition.

 According to the Department of Justice, Bureau of Justice Statistics, Federal Law Enforcement Officers 2020 statistics (released September 2022), about 15% of federal law enforcement officers and 13% of supervisory law enforcement personnel were female.